soi-20/brains/_posts/1930-01-01-avoid-competition.md

 ## The Nature of the Game: Changing

 In the game of creation, knowing how your idea evolving is more important to "have a good idea" in the long term.
-Because you will realize how to generate your own point of view, not just follow the trend(a game invented by other players).
+Because you will realize how to generate your point of view, not just follow the trend(a game invented by other players).

 > “Being right is the enemy of staying right because it leads you to forget the way the world works.” — Jason Zweig.